git-kinetix/fbxsdk_python/Readme.md

 # FBXSDK Python Bindings

-This repository contains scripts to create a Source Distribution (sdist) for the FBXSDK Python Bindings and build wheels (package with binaries) for various platforms and versions from it
+This the Source Distribution (sdist) repository for the FBXSDK Python Bindings
-**Packages for the Source Distribution and wheels can be installed with pip (see Install)**
+**Packages for the Source Distribution and wheels (prebuilt binaries) can be installed with pip (see Install)**

 ## Install

 1. Obtain a [Gitlab Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token) to authenticate to the project pypi repository
 2. Run the following command, with `<Gitlab Token>` replaced with your personal token :
 ```
-pip install --extra-index-url https://__token__:<Gitlab Token>@gitlab.inria.fr/api/v4/projects/18034/packages/pypi/simple fbxsdkpy
+pip --verbose install --extra-index-url https://__token__:<Gitlab Token>@gitlab.inria.fr/api/v4/projects/18034/packages/pypi/simple fbxsdkpy
 ```
-If there is no wheel available for your platform, pip will attempt to build from source using the Source Distribution
+If there is no wheel available for your platform, pip will attempt to build from source

-## Create a Source Distribution

-The Source distribution is obtained by downloading the FBXSDK libraries and Python Bindings for Linux and Windows from Autodesk, then patching them to work with sip5
+To force an install from source, pass the `--no-binary` option to pip

-## Build wheels for package distribution
+## Manual Build

-### GNU/Linux

-Wheels need to be built inside a manylinux2014 environment, a Docker image is used for that purpose

-1. `docker run -t -v .:/fbxsdkpy`
+Alternatively, the bindings can be built and installed by cloning this repository and running `pip --verbose install .`

-### Windows
+### Remarks

-1. `build.bat`
+Instead of the libraries and bindings from Autodesk being included in the repository, they are downloaded before building
+`--verbose` is recommended to get the output of the compiler in case of an error.
+Also, as compilation can take several minutes, `pip` might otherwise seem unresponsive